jonberenguer/oryx-complex-macros/README.md

 ## Overall Build and Usage Process
-Requires python3 and Docker
+Requires python3 and Docker.
 Note: For now this is only for linux base systems, pending windows testings

-Simply create a macro in oryx with an unique 4 key macro: MM11.
+Simply create a macro in oryx with a unique 4 key macro: MM11.
 The script will reference the custom-mapping.csv file to find and replace the macro identifiers.

 - docker image, either build or download from github
 - establish oryx layout with macro identifiers